Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: PROPOSED METHOD

 \subsection{Preliminaries}

-The proposed HRA learns universal adversarial perturbations (UAPs) for both the image and text modalities in the black-box setting, where the target VLP models, datasets, and downstream tasks are unknown and inaccessible during training.
-To tackle this challenge, we introduce a transfer learning-based attack method that leverages a surrogate model and dataset to generate UAPs capable of transferring across diverse models, datasets, and tasks.
+The proposed HRA learns universal adversarial perturbations (UAPs) for both image and text modalities in a black-box setting, where target VLP models, datasets, and downstream tasks are inaccessible during training.
+To this end, we adopt a transfer-based attack framework that leverages a surrogate model and dataset to generate UAPs transferable across diverse models, datasets, and tasks.

-Our approach is generic and does not impose specific assumptions about the surrogate model used during training.
+Our approach is generic and imposes no assumptions on the surrogate model.
 For example, some VLP models employ a multimodal encoder \cite{li2021align,yang2022vision}, while others do not \cite{radford2021learning}.
 To ensure broad generality, we uniformly utilize the unimodal encoders available in each VLP model, i.e., the image encoder and the text encoder, denoted as $f_I$ and $f_T$, respectively.
-Suppose a multi-modal dataset $\mathcal{D}_{src} = \{({x}_i, {y}_i)\}_{i=1}^n$ is available for training, where $({x}_i, {y}_i)$ is an image-text pair and $n$ is the number of pairs.
+Let $\mathcal{D}_{src} = \{({x}_i, {y}_i)\}_{i=1}^n$ denote a multimodal training dataset, where $({x}_i, {y}_i)$ is an image-text pair and $n$ is the number of pairs.
 The objective is to learn UAPs that can mislead other VLP models to incorrectly associate images and texts in a target dataset $\mathcal{D}_{tar}$ at the reference time.
 For the image modality, we learn UAPs $\delta_I$ constrained by an $l_{\infty}$ norm to ensure imperceptibility, i.e., $\|\delta_I\|_{\infty} \leq \epsilon_I$.
 Here, $\epsilon_I$ represents the perturbation magnitude.
-For the text modality, due to token discreteness, we implement a universal attack by consistently substituting a word in the text with a predefined replacement word.
-To maintain imperceptibility, the number of such substitutions is limited by a substitution budget $\epsilon_T$.
+For the text modality, due to token discreteness, we implement a universal attack by consistently substituting a word in the text with a replacement word, with imperceptibility controlled by a substitution budget $\epsilon_T$.